 Phans of Phlearn are already familiar with Curves as one of the most powerful Luminosity and color adjustment Tools in Photoshop.
 Whether you’re adding Contrast, brightening shadows, or giving a kiss of magenta to your mid-tones, Curves has the capabilities to get the job done.
 But there’s so much power packed beneath the hood that most users only ever scratch the surface of what’s possible with this awesome tool.
-Here are five cool things you probably didn’t know about Curves:

 1) Curves is like Levels on steroids.

 “Anything you can do I can do better.
 I can do anything better than you.”
 If Adobe Photoshop was a elementary school playground, this is what Curves would be singing tauntingly at Levels.
 Yes, Levels is a great tool that’s useful for setting Black and White points in an image, as well as adjusting mid-tone Brightness.
 You can also use it to reduce dynamic range by changing the Black and White output Levels.
 But not only can you do all these same things in Curves, you can do them with more subtlety, control, and ease.

 For Black and White points the controls are much the same as in Levels: set black and white points by using the Eyedropper Tools and clicking within the image, or move the black and white point sliders in the Curves window.
 (Pro tip: if you hold Alt / Option as you move the Black and White point sliders, Photoshop will show you clipped highlights and shadows).
 To change output levels (useful if your shadows are too dark or your highlights too bright), drag the corresponding black or white control point in the Curves window up or down.